Global Breathing with Floating Ribs and Sternum (49m, Patrons)

 This means in the early back-lying instructions to “very slightly lift your lower back at the moment of inhaling” the lifting is intended to originate in lower ribs / upper part of your lower back.

-Note also: I say “free ribs” in the lesson, but “floating ribs” is the more accurate anatomical term for the lowest ribs, the 11th and 12th pairs which connect to the thoracic vertebrae T11 and T12.
+I often say “free ribs” in the lesson, but “floating ribs” is the more accurate anatomical term for the lowest ribs, the 11th and 12th pairs which don’t connect to the sternum.

 Touch (or click) and drag this 3D image of the ribs and thoracic vertebrae.
 When you turn it around you’ll see how the floating ribs reach down into the lower back.
 (The lumbar vertebrae aren’t pictured but they would be below the vertebrae you can see.)